cllckn/information-and-communication-technologies/assignments/assignment1/README.md

-# Assignment 1: Design and Implementation of a Console-Based E-Commerce System using Java
+# Assignment1: Design and Implementation of a Console-Based E-Commerce System using Java

 ## Objective:
 The goal of this assignment is to design and develop a simple **console-based e-commerce system** using **Java classes** and **inheritance**.